 - No motorised tool for pet hair

 The Hoover H-Handy 700 Express is a cordless handheld vacuum cleaner weighing less than 1kg.
-Designed for quick clean-ups, the compact design adds to its convenience without compromising suction power.
+Designed for quick clean-ups, it has a compact design and an attractive appearance.

-But does the tiny 0.15 litre dirt capacity hold this vacuum cleaner back?
+Is this vacuum cleaner worth buying for quick cleaning jobs though?
 And how does it compare to other handheld vacuums?
 Read our Hoover H-Handy 700 Express review to find out.